jbrudvik/character-count/README.md

 ## Development

-The `src` directory contains all files needed by the extension.
+The `src` directory contains all files needed by the extension, except the dependencies:

-The `pxm` directory contains Pixelmator files from which image files used by the extension are generated.

-### Dependencies

-Before deploying the extension, dependencies must be installed:

     $ cd src
     $ bower install

+After installing the dependencies, [load the unpacked extension](https://developer.chrome.com/extensions/getstarted#unpacked) from the `src` directory.